August 24, 2018

 - You can freeze the cheesecake for up to 3 months.

 - In the fridge, this will last 3 days once set.

-- I use Nielsen Massey Vanilla Bean Paste in the recipe.
+- I use Nielsen Massey vanilla in the recipe.

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.